Pavanv408/M1_BESCOM_BILL/1_Requirements/README.md

 _ Unit consumed per day
 _ Units consumed per month

-For enhancing the project additionaly functions and Features was Added:
+as we all of know that power supply for agricultural activites and usage is totally free so in this project For enhancing the project additionaly functions and Features was Added:

 * Power bill calculation in Town & City areas